 - 1 1/2 teaspoons almond extract

-- Wrap the dough in plastic wrap and place in the freezer for 30-60 minutes or until firm.
+- Wrap the dough in plastic wrap and place in the freezer for 10 minutes or until slightly firm.

-- Take a tablespoon of dough and roll into a ball.
+- Take a medium scoop or about 1 1/2 tablespoons of dough and roll into a ball.
+Gently flatten dough balls with your palm or the bottom of a cup.
 Place cookie on the cookie sheet and repeat with the remaining dough.

 - Bake for 9-11 minutes.
-Remove from the oven and let the cookies cool on the cookie sheet.
-Once completely cooled sprinkle cookies with additional powdered sugar.
+Remove from the oven and let the cookies cool on the cookie sheet for 3-5 minutes.
+Once completely cooled sprinkle cookies with dust with powdered sugar.